 Cornwall, England’s most southern county, is perfect for a two day break.
-Whether you’re keen for a weekend trip or have a few mid-week days up your sleeve, two days in Cornwall will give you a chance to see some of the main highlights.
+Whether you’re keen for a weekend trip or have a few mid-week days up your sleeve, this 2 day Cornwall itinerary will give you a chance to see some of the main highlights.

 Having spent the better part of a year living in Cornwall, I’ve come to love everything about it – from the dramatic coastline to the cosy pubs.